One way to celebrate a birthday – part II: Presidential Rail Trail & Cross New Hampshire Adventure Trail

 Cherry Pond in the Pondicherry Wildlife Refuge, on the Presidential Rail Trail, Jefferson NH.

 I decided to re-visit Mud Pond trail, also in the wildlife refuge but north of Cherry Pond, with its trailhead off of NH Route 116.
 I was there some years ago when it was brand-new and awaiting finishing touches.
 Now, it’s a small gem.
 Bonus: it’s designed to be accessible to anyone in a wheelchair, with switchbacks and boardwalks and easy grades along its half-mile length.
-It ends at Mud Pond, which really deserves a better name even though it looks unremarkable.
+It ends at Mud Pond, which really deserves a better name.
 It’s pretty and peaceful, and the observation deck must be a birdwatcher’s dream.

 The trail to Mud Pond in Jefferson is designed for maximum accessibility, leading to a good spot for birdwatching.